jianwei-liu93/Tutorial_3/README.md

 If you have any question, feel free to ask us via Slack DM.

 ## NeRF Applications
-NOTE: Most materials are borrowed from opensource framework.
+NOTE: Most of the materials we provide here are heavily dependent on opensource framework.
 - [NeRFStudio](https://docs.nerf.studio/en/latest/): NeRFStudio is a opensource framework where you can try out various NeRF models
 - [SDFStudio](https://docs.nerf.studio/en/latest/extensions/sdfstudio.html): SDFStudio is built on top of NeRFStudio and provides various neural implicit surface reconstruction models.
 - [ThreeStudio](https://github.com/threestudio-project/threestudio): ThreeStudio is a framework for creating 3D contetns.
 They provide zero-shot, one-shot and few-shot generation models.